Frugal Bribery in Voting: Results for Weighted Elections

-To prove the other direction, suppose there is a way to change the votes in $T$ that makes $p$ win the election.
-First notice that, $p$ can win only if $b$ qualifies for the second round.
+For the other direction, suppose there is a way to change the votes in $T$ that makes $p$ win the election.
+We first observe that candidate $p$ can win only if $p$ and $b$ qualifies for the second round.
 Hence, the total weight of the votes in $T$ that put $b$ at the first position must be at least $K$.
 On the other hand, if the total weight of the votes in $T$ that put $b$ at the first position is strictly more than $K$, then $p$ does not qualify for the second round and thus cannot win the election.
-Hence the total weight of the votes in $T$ that put $b$ at the first position must be exactly equal to $K$ which constitutes a $\frac{1}{4}$-\textsc{Partition} of $W$. \end{proof}
+Hence the total weight of the votes in $T$ that put $b$ at the first position must be exactly equal to $K$ which constitutes a $\frac{1}{4}$-partition of $W$. \end{proof}

+For three candidates, the STV voting rule is the same as the plurality with runoff voting rule.
+Hence, we have the following corollary.